 Joint Position Statement of AAIDD and The Arc

-People with intellectual and/or developmental disabilities (I/DD)* can be employed in the community alongside people without disabilities and earn competitive wages.
+People with intellectual and developmental disabilities (IDD)* can be employed in the community alongside people without disabilities and earn competitive wages.
 They should be supported to make informed choices about their work and careers and have the resources to seek, obtain, and be successful in community employment.

 People often leave school with little community-based vocational experience or planning for transition from school to work or post-secondary education.
 Adult service agencies have struggled to move people into the workforce using personnel who often do not have proper training in best practices for either finding or supporting people in jobs.
 When employed, few people have opportunities to advance, explore new possibilities, or, in their later years, retire.